Dawoud-Husain/Course-Tree-Generator/README.md

 **Implementation Details**

-- The API is implemented in PHP using the ???? extension to connect to the MySQL database.
+- The API is implemented in PHP using the PDO extension to connect to the MySQL database.
 - Input validation is performed to reject invalid data.
 - HTTP response codes are used to indicate request status.
 - JSON is used for sending and receiving data.

-Testing
+**Testing**

 - The API can be tested using an application like Postman.
 Some examples requests are included in the Postman collection file.